Skip to Content

 import { UserRPC } from 'vovk-client'; const user = await UserRPC.getUser({ params: { id: '123' }, meta: { hello: 'world' }, // pass metadata to the server });

-The getUser controller method as well as the decorators can access this metadata through the req.vovk.meta method under xMetaHeader key:
+The getUser controller method, as well as decorators, can access this metadata via req.vovk.meta under the xMetaHeader key:

 import { get, type VovkRequest } from 'vovk'; export default class UserController { @get(':id') static async getUser(req: VovkRequest) { const meta = req.vovk.meta<{ xMetaHeader: { hello: string } }>(); console.log(meta.xMetaHeader); // { hello: 'world' } // ... } }

-This design protects the server-side metadata from being overwritten by the client-side code, as it is only accessible through the xMetaHeader key.
+This design prevents server‑side metadata from being overwritten by client input, as client values are only exposed under the xMetaHeader key.

 Last updated on